pencil5611/Stock-Portfolio-Manager/README.md

 - Check you haven't exceeded free tier limits
 - Failed categorizations will retry automatically

+**Error with imports "from features.portfolio_manager import render_portfolio_manager" appears to raise**
+- This does not actually raise an error; the program should still function correctly
+- If you wish to stop your IDE from yelling at you about it, mark the Stock-Portfolio-Manager directory as **resource root**

 ## 🤝 Contributing

 1. Fork the repository